Get your power of attorney checked so you can use it with us

 We'll hold them back until the power of attorney is verified and you've told us what address to send them to.

-If the customer is in a care home, we will need to take that address too.
+If the customer is in a care home, we'll need to take that address too.
 But we won't send any important letters relating to the policy to the care home, unless you ask us to.

 - Check your power of attorney documentation